We have good news and bad news for you.

 Wrapping Up 🎁

 Whether you know it or not, there are tons of threats to your WordPress site.
-Luckily, most hackers aren’t interested in working too hard to access your site -- they’re aiming for the low-hanging fruit, so if your site is more difficult to access than your neighbors, the hackers will go elsewhere.
+Luckily, most hackers aren’t interested in working too hard to access your site — they’re aiming for the low-hanging fruit.
+If your site is more difficult to access than your neighbors, the hackers will go elsewhere.

-No matter what your skill level is -- maybe you want everything automated, but maybe you are super comfortable and want to manage the nitty-gritty yourself -- there is a plugin that does what you need at a price you can afford.
+No matter your preference — whether you want everything automated, or are tech-confident and want to manage the nitty-gritty yourself — there is a plugin that does what you need at a price you can afford.

 Don’t wait until your site gets compromised to act!
 Remember, an ounce of prevention beats a pound of cure!